love

 • You learned all you could about substance abuse and addiction before you let go?

-• You spent time thinking about ways that you can talk to your child in a more positive way?
+• You spent time thinking about ways you can talk to your child more positively.

 • You put “sanity” back into your own life, regardless of whether your child seeks recovery?

-• You could brainstorm ways to make being sober more attractive to your child?
+• Could you brainstorm ways to make sobriety more appealing to your child?

-• You could improve your own life by taking care of yourself?
+• Could you improve your own life by taking care of yourself?

-• You noticed your child’s positive qualities and said something nice to them on a regular basis?
+• Did you notice your child’s positive qualities and say something nice to them regularly?

-• You enjoyed your own life and felt good about yourself?
+• Did you enjoy your own life and feel good about yourself?

-• You told your child you loved them every day, despite the challenges you are facing?
+• Did you tell your child you loved them every day, despite the challenges you are facing?

 • You were clear that there was not just one path to recovery?

-• You understood what your child gets from his drug or alcohol use?
+• Do you understand what your child gets from his drug or alcohol use?

 • You allowed the natural consequences of your child’s behavior to occur because that is the most powerful lesson?

-• You were able to stay calm during your conversations with your child so that there was a better chance that they would listen to what you have to say before you let go?
+• You were able to stay calm during your conversations with your child, so there was a better chance they would listen to what you had to say before you let go.

 None of this work is easy.
 It’s complicated, messy stuff.
 Wouldn’t it be worth it, though, to try another way to help move your child toward recovery before you let go?